kevinolega/callcentertrainingtips/_posts/2013-07-25-positive-problem-solver.md

 ---
 layout: post
-title: Be a Positive Problem Solver
+title: How To Be A Positive Problem Solver
 date: 2013-07-25 10:34
 author: Kevin Olega
 comments: true